 For Healthcare Professionals

-Many of the health benefits from graviola are thought to be derived from its antioxidant properties (1) (2) (3) (4).
-In animal studies, extracts from graviola leaves showed anti-inflammatory (5), analgesic (6), antidiabetic (7), antiulcer (8), and antiviral (9) effects.
+Perceived health benefits of graviola are attributed to its antioxidant properties (1) (2) (3) (4).
+In animal models, graviola extracts showed anti-inflammatory (5), analgesic (6), antidiabetic (7), antiulcer (8), and antiviral (9) effects.
 The leaf extracts also have antimicrobial activities (10) (11).
-Graviola extracts from the leaf, fruit, and seed have been tested in laboratories for their anticancer effects.
-Some studies show these extracts to be active against breast (3) (19), lung (12), colon (13), prostate (14), pancreas (15) (16), liver (17), and skin cancer (18) cell lines.
-However, graviola products have not been studied in cancer patients.

 In animal models, antidiabetic effects are due to antioxidant, hypolipidemic, and protective effects in pancreatic beta-cells, which improves glucose metabolism (7).
-Graviola extract demonstrated antiulcer effects by increasing nitric oxide and prostaglandin E2 activities (8).
-Graviola fruit extract has anti-inflammatory and analgesic actions by inhibiting cyclooxygenase (COX)-1 and COX-2 and by blocking opioid receptors (5).
+Antiulcer effects may occur via increased nitric oxide and prostaglandin E2 activities (8).
+Anti-inflammatory and analgesic actions with a fruit extract occurred via COX-1/2 inhibition and the blocking of opioid receptors (5).

-Nuclear imaging (radiopharmaceutical biodistribution): Graviola significantly decreased uptake of radioactivity per gram of tissue in bladder, kidney, and blood in animal models (22).
+Nuclear imaging (radiopharmaceutical biodistribution): In animal models, graviola decreased uptake of radioactivity per gram of tissue in bladder, kidney, and blood (22).

-Blood glucose test: Graviola may reduce blood glucose levels (31).
+Blood glucose test: In a murine model, graviola reduced blood glucose levels (31).

-Blood pressure readings: Graviola may reduce blood pressure readings (32).
+Blood pressure readings: In a murine model, graviola reduced blood pressure readings (32).